octref/blog/vetur-status-quo-development-sponsorship-and-direction/index.md

 ## Development

 I [quit my job](https://blog.matsu.io/on-leaving) at Microsoft and is now doing independent study/research at Shanghai.
-Given my other commitments, I'll have at most 15hr/week to contribute to Open Source.
+I had been busy through the transition, but now I'm settled down and ready to pick up development again.
+Given my other commitments, I'll have around 15hr/week to contribute to Open Source.
 I plan to spend most of it on Vetur.

 With so many features, I think it's no longer feasible for me to tackle all issues by myself.
 Many others have wanted to help, but I haven't made Vetur easy to contribute to.
 Here are my plans to make contribution smoother: